CANDICE WUEHLE

 hum the low hum of a s c e n s i o n.

-hum the low hum oa scension.
+hum the low hum of a scension.

 hum the low hum of ascension.